BID Enlivens National Landing With Storefront Artwork

 reprints

-In an effort to enliven the local streetscapes around National Landing during the COVID-19 pandemic, The Crystal City Business Improvement District (BID) has launched #LoveNationalLanding, a new art campaign that highlights the work of area businesses and local artists.
+In an effort to boost National Landing during the COVID-19 pandemic, The Crystal City Business Improvement District (BID) has introduced a new art campaign, #LoveNationalLanding, to highlight artworks from local businesses and artists.

 “The BID is constantly exploring ways to foster a sense of community and show support for area businesses,” Tracy Sayegh Gabriel, president and executive director of the BID, told Commercial Observer.
 “Our efforts include placemaking, public art, beautifying the public realm and community-building programming.
 Our #LoveNationalLanding campaign touches upon each of these objectives.”